darktable-org/dtorg/content/blog/2012-10-11-string-freeze-for-darktable-1-1/2012-10-11-string-freeze-for-darktable-1-1.md

 As usual we follow our release procedure:

 * String freeze (as of now).
 Translators get time to catch up and it's a good means to stop overly crazy development to be merged into master
 * A couple of weeks of translating and bug hunting
 * Then we'll release release candidates again, to enable bread testing even from users who aren't comfortable with "unstable" packages or git.

-  * ...and finally there will be a new stable version of darktable.
+* ...&nbsp;and finally there will be a new stable version of darktable.

-Please help us to make this release another success, translate if there is something to translate, test, find bugs and report them to our [bug tracker](http://darktable.org/redmine/projects/darktable/issues).
-If you have any questions, [join us on IRC or the mailing lists](http://www.darktable.org/contact/).
+Please help us to make this release another success, translate if there is something to translate, test, find bugs and report them to our [bug tracker](https://darktable.org/redmine/projects/darktable/issues).
+If you have any questions, [join us on IRC or the mailing lists]({filename}/pages/contact.md).